juanibiapina/sub/README.md

 fi
 ```

+`sub` looks for special comments in a comment block in the beginning of the
+file.
+The special comments are:

+- `Summary:` A short description of the script.
+- `Usage:` A description of the arguments the script accepts.
+The `{cmd}` token
+  is required and will be replaced by the name of the script.
+Note that the
+  Usage comment syntax must be valid and is used to parse command line
+  arguments.
+See the [Usage syntax](#usage-syntax) section for more
+  information.
+- Extended documentation: Any other comment lines in this initial block will be
+  considered part of the extended documentation.

 ## Sharing code between scripts

 When invoking subcommands, `sub` sets an environment variable called
 `_HAT_ROOT` (where `HAT` is the capitalized name of your CLI.
 This variable
-holds the canonicalized path to the root of your CLI.
-It can be used for
+holds the path to the root of your CLI.
+It can be used, for instance, for
-instance for sourcing shared scripts from a `lib` directory next to `libexec`:
+sourcing shared scripts from a `lib` directory next to `libexec`:

 ```sh
 source "$_CLINAME_ROOT/lib/shared.sh"